Mark Purdue, Ph.D.

 Dr. Purdue received a Ph.D. in epidemiology from the University of Toronto, Canada.
 He joined DCEG in 2004 as a postdoctoral fellow within the Occupational and Environmental Epidemiology Branch, was appointed as a tenure-track investigator in 2009, and was awarded NIH scientific tenure in 2017.
 He has received several awards for his research in molecular epidemiology, including DCEG and NIH Fellowship Achievement awards, the DCEG Intramural Research Award, and the NIH Merit Award.

 Dr. Purdue’s interests center on applying molecular and classical epidemiologic methods to study the causes of cancer and improve exposure assessment.
-He is particularly interested in evaluating the potential carcinogenicity of chlorinated solvents and investigating the etiology of kidney cancer and lymphomas.
+He is particularly interested in evaluating the potential carcinogenicity of per- and polyfluoroalkyl substances and chlorinated solvents, and investigating the etiology of kidney cancer.

 Dr. Purdue is leading case-control and cohort investigations to clarify whether TCE is a human carcinogen at sites other than the kidney, and whether Perc and other chlorinated solvents are human carcinogens at any site.
 He is also conducting molecular epidemiologic research to elucidate exposure-related biologic mechanisms relevant to cancer.